 - A fully furnished apartment

 - Cleaning & hygiene supplies

 - Supportive children's program

 - Saranam pays rent, utilities, internet

+- Adults earn weekly cash

 - •Transportation allowance

-- Education (academic and life skills)

-- Adults earn weekly cash

 - Supportive community

-- Case Management

 Does a family have to pay anything to be in the program?

 No. A family will never pay rent or anything else to Saranam.